tonypottakkal/verba_resume_journal/README.md

 - **[Super-People (Weaviate)](https://github.com/prachi-b-modi/super-people)** - Inspired the resume generation and skills analysis features.
 The concept of using work logs for automated resume creation and skill tracking originated from this innovative project.
 For the original implementation of resume generation and skills extraction, see the [Super-People repository](https://github.com/prachi-b-modi/super-people).

-We're grateful to both projects and their contributors for making their work available to the community.
+I'm grateful to both projects and their contributors for making their work available to the community.
 This project aims to combine the best of both worlds while adding new capabilities for professional development.
+I was tired of stuggling to update my resume and market myself every time I need to find a new job.
+Prachi Modi inspired this effort and I wanted to improve the capabilities she demo'd while I learn more about Weaviate RAG + AI Agents.
+This is a tool I use, and it really is an attempt to make life easier when the times comes to find a new job.
+I hope it helps you as well.

 ---